Nursing students in a clinical setting

 • Sustainability and planetary health: Themes of sustainability and planetary health are integrated through the course.
 In your third year, you’ll study a Planetary Health for Nursing unit to discover the connections between our natural environment and population health.

-During simulated practice and immersive fieldwork, you'll gain practical expertise in diverse healthcare environments.
-This includes 840 hours of clinical placements across hospitals, private practices, aged care facilities, rural health settings and mental health services.¹
+Through simulated practice and immersive fieldwork, you'll gain hands-on experience across diverse healthcare environments.
+This includes 840 hours of clinical placements in hospitals, private practices, aged care facilities, rural health settings and mental health services.¹

-You'll also be encouraged to engage with interprofessional healthcare teams, studying alongside nursing, medical and allied health specialists from different fields.
+You'll also be encouraged to collaborate with interprofessional healthcare teams, studying alongside nursing, medical and allied health specialists from different fields.

 This can be a physically and mentally challenging course.
 Please familiarise yourself with the inherent requirements before applying.